danielsaidi/website_danielsaidi/collections/_posts/2020/2020-04-28-local-biometric-authentication.md

 The function takes an error pointer (not that Swifty) and your policy, then returns whether or not the device can use the policy to authenticate the user.

-Since most phones support either `FaceID` or `TouchID`, most phones will be able to perform biometric authentication.
-The same goes for most iPads and MacBooks, since most come with `TouchID`.
-However, there are older and more basic device types that lack both `FaceID` and `TouchID`.
+Since most phones support either FaceID or TouchID, most phones will be able to perform biometric authentication.
+The same goes for most iPads and MacBooks, since most come with TouchID.
+However, there are older and more basic device types that lack both FaceID and TouchID.
 You must take this into consideration when choosing which policy to use.

 To actually perform the authentication, you just have to call `evaluatePolicy` on the context with a localized reason that describes to the user why your app needs to authentication her/him: